 If you do find one of your images available or used on a product available online, you can simply give notice of copyright infringement to the website owner or service.
 They must take down your image or the sales item using your image.
 If not, you can sue for damages.
 The DMCA Act is also designed to protect innocent third parties (like us) from an infringer who might upload works they do not own.

-A typical concern is what to do if someone copes one of your images off your website or from your POD distributor, and uses it on an item sold in China.
+A typical concern is what to do if someone does copy one of your images and uses it on an item sold in China.
 Although Chinese copyright enforcement has been notoriously lax, it is slowly getting better.
 I would argue that if your image is sold on a tee shirt or coffee mug in China, there is virtually nothing you can do about it.
 That is, by removing your images from the Internet or using bold watermarks you have far more to lose than you have to gain.

 Some artists, particularly those of a certain age, allow misplaced paranoia to dictate their marketing choices.
 In the case of Art Stream Videos, consider the near impossibility of an unscrupulous user getting a clear and complete HD image off a TV using a camera on a reflective surface.
 And even if someone were successful, you have U.S. copyright law on your side.
-You have a far greater risk of someone purchasing, photographing, and reselling one of your prints or Giclees from your POD dealer.
+You have a far greater risk of someone scanning an image from a printed advertisement.

 As a further deterrent, we clearly post on our Roku channel that “All works are copyrighted by the respective artist and may not be reproduced.”
 With these protections and a more thorough understanding of their limitations, you should take advantage of Art Stream Videos to greatly expand your visibility and reach.